Stop Birds Eating my Grass Seed featured image

 Which Birds Eat Grass seed?

-Ground feeding seed eating birds are the problem ones.
-So not magpies, unlikely to be blackbirds but definitely could be pigeons, sparrows and some finches.
-One or two small birds aren't going to be a problem but a couple of resident pigeons could be.
+Ground feeding, seed-eating birds are the problem since they also love eating grass seed!
+So, not magpies, unlikely to be blackbirds, but definitely could be pigeons, sparrows and some finches.
+One or two small birds aren't going to be a problem, but a couple of resident pigeons could be.

 Straw or Mulch Grass Seed Covering - 1/10

-I've heard this suggested but can see endless problems so pass on this idea.
+I've heard this suggestion but can see endless problems, so I'm passing on this idea - I can't see it being worth the effort personally!

 Bird Scarers to Protect Lawn Seed - 2/10